NormandaleWells/CSn/java-rants.md

 Of course, Java does have the
 try-with-resources method,
-but I fail to see how remembering to use that is all that different from remembering to use close -- or, for that matter, remember to free memory.
+but I fail to see how remembering to do that is all that different from remembering to use close -- or, for that matter, remembering to free memory.

 This is one thing that I think C++ gets exactly right.